mrspeaker/zardozer/README.md

 ## Entities

-Simple objects, that have a name and a bunch of `components`, and not much else!
+Entities are simple objects that have a `name` and a bunch of `components`, and not much else!
 All state and logic is done by components.

 Can make an enitity with `new Entity("name", xpos, ypos)` or with the helper below for deserializing from data.
 (The `Position` component is currently added automatically.
 May change that.)